5T33Z0/OC-Little-Translated/00_ACPI/SSDT_Basics/03_SSDT_Guidelines.md

 |  BuffFieldObj  | `External (\_SB.PCI0._CRS.BBBB, BuffFieldObj` | `CreateField (AAAA, Zero, BBBB)`                                        |

 ### 3. `_OSI` (Operating System Interfaces)
 The `_OSI` method is your best friend when it comes to hackintoshing.
-You should use it in every SSTD!
+You should use it in every SSDT!

 When the `_OSI` string matches the current system, it returns `1` since the `If` condition is valid.
 In other words: this only applies the patch defined in the SSDT if macOS is running.
 The string looks like this: